alkampfergit/personal-blog/codewrecks/content/post/old/2009/05/mantain-your-test-code-carefully.md

 For some test I need to clear data from all the table to avoid test interaction, in some situation it is enough doing this only before each test, in other situation I need to clear database after each run.
 Moreover for some test I need to disable integrity check.
 Sometimes I need to check logic only for one table, and I know that it does not matter to have related record in related table, I do not want to fill data in tables that I do not need, so I simple disable integrity when it is needed.

 My problem is the following: time to refactor test is increasing.
-Let's make an example, I changed a little thing in the schema, and when I ran the testâ€¦a lot of them failed.
+Let's make an example, I changed a little thing in the schema, and when I ran the test...a lot of them failed.
 This happened because in the setupfixture part I have a lot of instruction like

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 DataAccess.ExecuteNonQuery("delete from table1");{{< / highlight >}}